python-fedex-devs/python-fedex/README.rst

 What is it?
 -----------

-A light wrapper around Fedex's Webservice Soap API.
+A light wrapper around FedEx's Webservice Soap API.

 Requirements
 ------------